dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 ---

-For more information, see [dotnet add package](/dotnet/core/tools/dotnet-add-package) or [Manage package dependencies in .NET applications](/dotnet/core/tools/dependencies).

 ### Add RabbitMQ client

 In the _:::no-loc text="Program.cs":::_ file of your client-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireRabbitMQExtensions.AddRabbitMQClient%2A> extension method to register an `IConnection` for use via the dependency injection container.
 The method takes a connection name parameter.